Menstrual Cups and IUDs

 There must be adequate space between the menstrual cup and the cervix.
 Normally, menstrual cups are positioned in the lower region of the vagina, which is away from the cervix.
 If you already have a low cervix, there may not be enough places for a menstrual cup to be comfortably placed.
 In such a case, you may not be able to use both these cups and the IUDs simultaneously.
 It’s something that you’ll need to experiment with and you can also talk to your gynaecologist about.

 Even when you are using rings for birth control, it is safe to use menstrual products like period cups.
 This too requires a good understanding of the usage of both products for you to avoid unpleasant consequences.
+Here are a couple of tips to help you get started:

 Check for IUD/IUS strings: